-The Panel noted Teva's submission that four of the trials had no UK involvement.
+The Panel noted UCB Pharma's submission that trial RA0134 had no UK involvement, no UK sites, investigators or patients and UCB Pharma Ltd was not involved in the funding nor conduct of the clinical trial.
 The Panel considered that as there was no UK involvement, the matter did not come within the scope of the UK Code.
-No breach of the Code was ruled in relation to those four trials.
+No breach of the Code was ruled in relation to trial RA0134.